Skip to main content

 What to Tell Your Eye Doctor

-If you're taking a GLP-1 medication, here's how to make the most of your eye appointments:
+If you're taking a GLP-1 medication, bring this information to your eye appointments:

 Always mention your GLP-1 use-many patients don't think to mention weight loss or diabetes medications at eye exams, but it matters.